Claude Code Plugins

 const variables = await client.getScopeVariables(frames[0].callFrameId);

-console.log(`Paused at: ${frames[0].functionName} line ${frames[0].location.lineNumber}`);
+console.log(`Location: ${frames[0].functionName} line ${frames[0].location.lineNumber}`);

-console.log("Variables:", variables);
+console.log(`Variables:`, variables);

 }

-const result = await client.evaluate("myVariable.status");
+const results = await Promise.all(successes.map(r => r.json()));

 const sourceCode = await Deno.readTextFile("path/to/async_file.ts");